michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0078.md

 ### Definition
 - adj: present in great quantity
 ### Family
-abundant: abundance, abundanter, abundantly, overabundant, superabundant+;abound: abounded, abounding, abounds, abundant;abounding: aboundingly;abundance: abundances;overabundant: overabundance, overabundantly;superabundant: superabundance, superabundantly
+- abundant: abundance, abundanter, abundantly, overabundant, superabundant+
+- abound: abounded, abounding, abounds, abundant
+- abounding: aboundingly
+- abundance: abundances
+- overabundant: overabundance, overabundantly
+- superabundant: superabundance, superabundantly
 ### Examples
 - The elephant in the room is that we are living in a society where food is abundant, and temptations abound.
 - Intact wetlands are abundant on the property and abounding with frogs, said Rick Anderson of the Anderson Island Park and Recreation District.